tomo-ludens/unity-singleton-behaviour/docs/en/README.md

 ### Q. Is it safe to call `Instance` in Edit Mode?

 Yes.
 In Edit Mode, only search is performed with no static cache updates or auto-creation.
-If a derived type is found, it is logged only and not destroyed, avoiding Undo system and Inspector side effects.

 ### Q. What happens if SceneSingletonBehaviour is not placed in the scene?

 In DEV/EDITOR, an `InvalidOperationException` is thrown.
 In Player, `null` is returned.
 Always place the singleton in the scene.

-### Q. Why don't exceptions occur in release builds?

-`SingletonLogger.ThrowInvalidOperation` uses the `[Conditional]` attribute, which **removes call sites at compile time** in release builds.
-As a result, no exception is thrown and execution continues, returning `null`.

 ## References 📚